mims-harvard/ProCyon/README.md

 ```

 ## Examples
-For the core capabilities of ProCyon models, please see the provided demo notebooks.
+For the core capabilities of ProCyon models, please see the provided demo
+notebooks.
+Both examples should run in less than 5 minutes depending on the
+speed of your GPU.
 - [Phenotype generation](https://github.com/mims-harvard/ProCyon/blob/main/examples/phenotype_generation.ipynb)
 - [Retrieval](https://github.com/mims-harvard/ProCyon/blob/main/examples/retrieval.ipynb)